lance-gg/lance/docs/tutorials/spaceships.md

 # Incheon Game Tutorial

 This tutorial will guide you in the building of a relatively simple javascript networked game.
-It will start by introducing the basic concepts of a networked game, convering the basic sequence flows on the client and on the server.
+It is meant as a more advanced tutorial, a follow-up to [My First Incheon Game](https://incheon.gg/docs/tutorials/MyFirstIncheonGame.html).
-The tutorial then proceeds with the writing of the client code, the server code, and the game logic.
+This tutorial repeats the environment setup, but goes further in-depth, introducing the concepts and basic components of a networked game, and sequence flows on the server and the clients.

 All the code in this tutorial references the repository [spaaace](https://github.com/OpherV/spaaace) - so clone that repository to see the referenced files.